ashleykleynhans/pelican/content/2024/12/comparison-between-takealot-and-amazon-south-africa.md

 ### Cons

 1. Prices are often much higher than Amazon South Africa.
+2. Some merchants sell fake brand name products, for example Levi's, Jeep, and a few of the "Parallel import" perfumes.
-2. Only a single collection point in my area which is inconvenient and out of my way.
+3. Only a single collection point in my area which is inconvenient and out of my way.
-3. Returns can be scheduled before an item is even delivered.
+4. Returns can be scheduled before an item is even delivered.
-4. Collections for returns cannot be rescheduled by the user.
+5. Collections for returns cannot be rescheduled by the user.
-5. Notifications for wish list items seem to be based on price changes, regardless of whether the price increases or decreases.
+6. Notifications for wish list items seem to be based on price changes, regardless of whether the price increases or decreases.
-6. An order cannot be cancelled once the user has paid for it, they have to wait for it to be delivered and then schedule a return.
+7. An order cannot be cancelled once the user has paid for it, they have to wait for it to be delivered and then schedule a return.
-7. The user is able to review items before they are even delivered.
+8. The user is able to review items before they are even delivered.
-8. No progress bar to show the percentage of deals claimed.
+9. No progress bar to show the percentage of deals claimed.
-9. Excessive use of boxes by either using oversized boxes or placing each order item into separate boxes instead of packaging everything together into a single box.
+10. Excessive use of boxes by either using oversized boxes or placing each order item into separate boxes instead of packaging everything together into a single box.
-10. No indication of last purchased date if the user views the product page for a product that they have previously purchased.
+11. No indication of last purchased date if the user views the product page for a product that they have previously purchased.
-11. When reviewing products, the user is unable to upload photos or videos as part of their review.
+12. When reviewing products, the user is unable to upload photos or videos as part of their review.

 ## Amazon South Africa